marcosdizn/President_Card_Game_App/README.md

 2. Open it in **Android Studio**.
 3. Build and run the project on an Android device or emulator.

-## Contributing
+## 🤝 Contributing
-Feel free to fork this repository and submit issues or pull requests.
-Contributions are always welcome!
+We welcome contributions to enhance functionality and optimize performance.
+To contribute:
+1. Fork this repository.
+2. Create a new branch for your feature.
+3. Submit a pull request with a detailed description of changes.